YashMarmat/Mini-Discord/readme.md

 ### Consumers

+* Before jumping into consumers make sure to create consumers.py file inside your chat application.

 * As per documentation Consumers are a rich abstraction that allows you to create ASGI applications easily.
 In practical terms Consumers are very much alike views its just that instead of rendering any templates they invokes certain events.
 To generate these events our consumers wraps the data in a json format and sends it as an event to the frontend.
 Once, the data received is parse into javascript object we can make use of this data in any way we like.

 * For our ChatConsumer to work it requires a websocket, for our application i have used WebsocketConsumer.
 Shown below;